By: Jeremy Neisser

 If your body is used to consuming caffeine, it will most likely perform better with it than without it.
 Sports drinks are ok, post-race.

 Just a heads up - sometimes caffeine in the morning can jumpstart your bowel movements similar to how fiber foods might.

 4. Apples & Bananas or Toast with Peanut Butter

-Apples and Bananas (or any type of whole fruit, really).
+- Apples and Bananas (or any type of whole fruit, really).
 This is my go-to.
 I always have peanut butter toast every morning before my runs.

 Raw fruit or dried fruit is often a good fit for pre race snack, since they are thirst-quenching, low calorie, easy to digest snacks that are vitamin rich.